Summer Youth Programs 2018 (Pre-K through 8th Grades)

 Our mission is to train the next generation of scientists while cultivating respect and wonder for the natural world.
 RMBL’s nature and science camps take place at our field research station located in Gothic, Colorado and on surrounding public lands.
 In a beautiful outdoor setting and in the company of career scientists, we provide hands-on investigations of nature.
 Our programs introduce children to the practices and processes of science through a variety of fun and interdisciplinary activities.
 Curiosity and discovery drive the learning adventures that take place each day with RMBL.
 We hope you’ll join us during our nature and science camps this summer!

-Family Program with Preschoolers: $10 per Family per Monday (plus one-time registration fee)
+Family Program with Preschoolers: $20 per Family per Monday

-Please register through our on-line form located in the Youth Programs Pages on the RMBL Website.
-Through this on-line form, you will be able to specify the programs your child will attend as well as share information about your child so that we can ensure they have a safe and happy camp experience.
+Please register through our on-line form located in the Youth Programs Pages on the RMBL Website which will go live on March 1, 2018.
+Through this on-line form, you will be able to specify the programs your child will attend as well as share information about your children so that we can ensure they have a safe and happy camp experience.
 An automatic registration confirmation will be emailed to you after you complete the registration form and pay via credit card or e-check.
-If you have registration questions, please email firstname.lastname@example.org or call 970-901-1395.
+If you have registration questions, please email email@example.com or call 970-901-1395.

 Payment Due Dates